7080 Dixie Rd, Mississauga, ON, Canada

 The Second Lavan

-In the second stanza, the couple is told to face problems and hardships together with a feeling of mutual love, devotion, sacrifice, and the self-discipline necessary to achieve the ideal of one spirit in two bodies.
+In the second lavan or stanza, the couple is told to face problems and hardships together with a feeling of mutual love, devotion, sacrifice, and the self-discipline necessary to achieve the ideal of one spirit in two bodies.

 The Third Levan